-Seabin Project’s “Whole Solution” proposal for Ocean Conservation and Sustainability
+Seabin Project’s “Whole Solution” proposal for ocean conservation and sustainabilityNext post

 “Approximately 10–20 million tons of plastic end up in the oceans each year.
 A recent study conservatively estimated that 5.25 trillion plastic particles weighing a total of 268,940 tons are currently floating in the world’s oceans.
 This plastic debris results in an estimated $13 billion a year in losses from damage to marine ecosystems, including financial losses to fisheries and tourism as well as time spent cleaning beaches.
 Animals such as seabirds, whales, and dolphins can become entangled in plastic matter, and floating plastic items—such as discarded nets, docks, and boats—can transport microbes, algae, invertebrates, and fish into non-native regions, affecting the local ecosystems.” – Global Plastic Production Rises, Recycling Lags – Worldwatch Institute.